epiphanyinc/ng-gallery/README.md

 ## API

 * `data`: This attribute is useful to set an array with all image's path.
 * `on-delete`: This attribute is useful to delete an image from image's array.
 It has to receive a callback and this callback has to return a promise.
-If that promise returned was resolved, the image will removed from array.
+If that promise returned was resolved, the image will be removed from array.
 But if that promise was rejected, nothing happens.

 MIT